keycloak/keycloak-community/design/keycloak.x/operator.md

 ### Ingresses

-The operator will provide an out-of-the-box experience using an opinionated default Ingress configuration.
+The operator will provide an out-of-the-box experience using an opinionated default Ingress (Route on OpenShift) configuration.
+This configuration will support further "manual" modification.
+Additionally, it will be possible to completely disable this feature.

 ## Codebase